• Skip to primary navigation

 All you need to make this simple recipe is a few pantry ingredients.

-• Potatoes – to me, the best potatoes to use in this recipe are Yukon Golds.
-They have a thin skin so you don’t have to peel them and they have a soft, buttery, melt in your mouth texture.
-Russet potatoes are also great, but require a little bit more work as it’s best to peel them.
+• Potatoes: The best potatoes to use for making fried potatoes are Yukon Golds.
+They have a thin skin so you don't have to peel them and they have a soft, buttery, melt in your mouth texture.
+Russet potatoes are also great, but require a little bit more work as it's best to peel them.
 You can also use red potatoes or a mixed medley.
-The recipe is super flexible so use whatever type of potato you have on hand.
+The recipe is super flexible, so use whatever type of potato you have on hand.

-• Onion – Yellow, white or sweet onions work best for this recipe.
+• Onion: Yellow, white or sweet onion works best for this recipe.
 For best results, I would not recommend using red onions.

 Variations